danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 Indeed flowcharts are used beyond science disciplines, for example it is relatively common to use flowchart in business sector to understand and communicate how different processes or workflows are done, such as recruitment process flow and customer complaint handling.
 In humanities teaching, we also introduce flowcharts as a means to deconstructing a text as well as to formulating a structure of an essay idea.
 It is a tool that helps thinking different procedures and processes.

 In the chapter's mini exercise, you will come up with a flow cart collaboratively for a new project idea.
+Especially it comes to this stage of the book where you may have more confident in building a slightly more complex program/project that incorporates different types of syntax.
+We found that one of the usual struggling is to think of combining functions and breaking down a task.
 We see a flowchart can be used as a tool to formulate ideas, generate discussion, forseeing technical challenges and set the path for working together.
 If tasks need to be divided within a group, flowcharts can be used to identify how a smaller task can be linked to other without losing site of seeing the larger picture of a program.

-But to turn existing program into a flow chart for communication purpose, the challenges of drawing a flow chart at this stage would be:
+But to turn an existing program into a flow chart for communication purpose, the challenges of drawing a flow chart at this stage would be:
 1. Turn programming syntax and function into understandable plain text.
 2. Decide the details level of showing the important operations that allow other people to understand your program.